knox135/group-project-2/README.md

 Our initial explorations in addition to any key insights or patterns that we found.

 ## Model Implementation
 Overview of the machine learning models used, how we implemented them.
-Could add code snppets her for example of the model training
+Could add code snippets here for example of the model training

 ## Evaluation Metrics
 Explain what were using like accuracy, balanced accuracy and other metrics.